theislab/single-cell-tutorial/README.md

 ## Downloading the data

 As mentioned above the data for the case study comes from GSE92332.
 To run the case study as shown, you must download this data and place it in the correct folder.
 Unpacking the data requires `tar` and `gunzip`, which should already be available on most systems.
-From the location where you store the case study ipynb file, this can be done via the following commands:
+If you are cloning the github repository and have the case study script in a `latest_notebook/` folder, then from the location where you store the case study ipynb file, this can be done via the following commands:

 ```
+cd ../  #To get to the main github repo folder
 mdkir data/
 mkdir data/Haber-et-al_mouse-intestinal-epithelium/
 cd data/Haber-et-al_mouse-intestinal-epithelium/